Business Analytics (BALT)

 Campus: LISLE (Typically Offered: Periodically)

 BALT 4320 Data and Text Mining.
 (Formerly 320) Knowledge discovery and business analytics are core tools used by organizations to direct business decisions, improve strategies, reduce risk and create new business opportunities.
 This course focuses on algorithm techniques that can be used for knowledge discovery such as classification, association rule mining, clustering, and heuristics.
 Successful applications of this methodology have been reported in areas such as credit rating, fraud detection, database marketing, customer relationship management, and stock market investments.
 This course will cover data mining for business intelligence and will cover applications to both data and text.
 The focus is on several techniques that aim at discovering patterns that can bring value or “business intelligence” to organizations.
 Examples of such patterns include fraud detection, consumer behavior, and credit approval.
 The course will cover the most important data mining techniques including: classification, clustering, association rule mining, prediction --- through a hands-on approach using specialty software.
-Prerequisite: Earned a grade of C in BALT 2251.
+Prerequisite: Earned a grade of "C" in BALT 2251.
 3 semester credit hour/s.

 Campus: LISLE (Typically Offered: Spring Term)

 BALT 4330 Predictive Analytics I. (Formerly FINA 3335/330) Aquaints students with statistical forecasting methodologies, while placing special emphasis on the underlying assumptions.
 The emphasis is on time-series methods used for forecasting and includes techniques such as decomposition, smoothing, regression, and ARIMA modeling.
-Pre-Requisite: MGT 2251 or BALT 3301.
+Pre-Requisite: MGT/BALT 2251 or BALT 3301.
 3 semester credit hour/s.

 Campus: LISLE (Typically Offered: Fall Term)